SU_B_02

 [r] Hm hm.

-If we talk about the city of Bochum now.
+[i] If we talk about the city of Bochum.

 [r] Hm hm.

-Did they do something here in Bochum that can be called an activity, in order to get to know the culture here?
-It’s about the culture here.
+[i] Have done something here in Bochum that can be described as an activity in order to get to know the culture here.
+It’s about culture here.

-[i] No, I mean the culture of the country, for example visiting museums, inquiring what it was like here and what it looks like at the moment.
+[i] No, I mean the culture of the country, for example, to visit museums, inquire how it was here and what it looks like at the moment.

-Yes, I was in a museum, I had never experienced Christmas before.
-I still went along with it.
+[r] Yes, I was in the museum, the experience with I had never experienced Christmas before.
+I still participated.
 I participated.
 Last time, for example, lanterns were made.

 [i] Ah okay.

-[r] Saint Martin.
-I was there with my daughter and I bought her a lantern and we went through everything.
-Hmm hm.
-What they call Christmas Eve, I took part in, I actively take part in many celebrations.
+[r] Sankt Martin.
+I was there with my daughter and I bought her a lantern and we took everything.
+Hmm Hm.
+I took part in Christmas Eve, I actively participate in many celebrations.
 I do that together with you [the Germans].

 [i] Okay.